Putin visits Italy with one eye on EU sanctions

 Putin - who will also hope for a sympathetic reception in Vatican City from Pope Francis, who has played a behind-the-scenes role in discussions on a Palestinian state and in U.S.-Cuba relations - referred to a “special relationship” with Rome.

-Italian Foreign Minister Paolo Gentiloni, however, signaled no change in Italy’s stance on Ukraine in a separate interview with Corriera della Sera.
+Italian Foreign Minister Paolo Gentiloni, however, signalled no change in Italy’s stance on Ukraine in a separate interview with Corriera della Sera.

 Underlining what he said was Italy’s consistency in relations with its European and U.S. allies, Gentiloni said: “Italy has been combining loyalty to its allies with a special relationship with Russia.”